thirstler/slor/README.md

     ./slor controller --access-key user --secret-key password --endpoint http://123.45.67.89

-A driver process will automatically launch and a default benchmark workload will be sent to it with the following default workload configuraiton and settings:
+A driver process will automatically launch and a default benchmark workload will be deployed with the following configuration:

 * Workload list:
     * read